Nervos: transactions with ckb-sdk

 "script": {

-"code_hash": lockScript.codeHash,
+"code\_hash": lockScript.codeHash,

-"hash_type": lockScript.hashType,
+"hash\_type": lockScript.hashType,

 "args": lockScript.args